 Our principles are:

 Principles are fundamental truths like the 10 commandments, the constitution of a nation.
 The idea is that reverting back to these provides consistency and identity, in a company this becomes more important as we grow.
-Its helps people understand what we are about.
-It might not always deliver the best short-term results by sticking to principles but in the long term it’s very important.
+Its helps people understand what we are about and think 'how should I act in this situation'.
+It might not always deliver the best short-term results by sticking to principles but in the long term it’s very important in building trust.
 Before we can market ourselves in a certain way, it needs to fundamentally be guided by our principle’s and values for these to be true.

 We will always endeavour to not speak ill of each other, suppliers, customers or stakeholders.
 If there is an issue we shall work proactively and talk openly to find solutions, not silently build up resentment.
 Never descend into blame but show patience and understanding of each other.
 Giving an opportunity to hear the other side.

 Open and constructive communication.
 A culture of being able to address issues head on.
 People have different perspectives and understanding is the key to finding synergies and building trust.